SumoLogic/sumologic-documentation/docs/sdo/set-up-sdo/index.md

 ---

-You have three options for set up and configuration:
+You have two options for setup and configuration:

 * Use a [Terraform Script](sdo-setup-with-terraform-script.md).
 * [Manually configure](sdo-manual-configuration.md) collection and install apps for tool integration, create field extraction rules (FERs) for each supported tool, and install the SDO app.
-* Install SDO app from the [Atlassian Marketplace](sdo-setup-from-atlassian-marketplace.md).

 ## Prerequisites